Toshayo/WaterFramesBackported/README.md

 - Redstone control is not supported yet.
 - Displays can show camera view from Security Craft if LookingGlass is installed.
 To use this feature set ``camera://x,y,z`` where x, y and z are camera coordinates.
+- OpenComputers integration is present.
+You can set URL and other parameters with computers.
 - Other features might not be ported from WATERFrAMES.

 If you are experiencing crashes, feel free to open issues [here](https://github.com/Toshayo/WaterFrames/issues) I'll fix when I have time.